marvinroger/fusee/README.md

 ```

 Test the code with Jest.
-This runs jest `--passWithNoTests` with the default Jest config, with TS supported and with
+This runs jest `--passWithNoTests` with the default Jest config.
-the `/pkg/` path excluded.

 The Jest config can be found at ⚙ [src/configs/jest.ts](src/configs/jest.ts).